KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/prep_work.md

 ### 2. Install/Update Node.js & npm {#install-nodejs}

-In the second part of this session, we use a tool called Yeoman, which we install using npm [a package manager, which we'll cover in detail in the August session]. npm requires we install Node.js [which we'll cover in the September session], all you need to know about them for this session is how to install or update these tools.
+In the second part of this session, we use a tool called Yeoman, which we install using npm [a package manager, which we'll cover in detail in the August session]. npm requires we install Node.js [which we'll cover in the September session].
+All you need to know about them for this session is how to install or update these tools.

 1. Open your CLI